ggurung1/EGalaxy_Analytics/README.md

   - **Missing refund data for 2022** .
 This represents **data quality issues** limting accurate performance evaluation, refund trend analysis and inventory planning.

  **Recommendations**
-- Priortitize on star products with targeted marketing, promotions, and inventory optimization as they are the primary revenue drivers.
+- Priortitize on star products with targeted marketing, promotions, and inventory optimization as they are the revenue drivers.
-- **Fix refund problem** (<font color="red"><b>High Priority</b></font>) on premium products by conducting root cause analysis by reviewing return reasons, customer feedback, delivery issues and others.
+- **Fix refund problem** (<b>High Priority</b>) on premium products by conducting root cause analysis using information on return reasons, customer feedback, delivery issues and others.
 Reducing refund rates will have a **direct positive impact on profitability.**
 - Monetize volume drivers by bundling accessories with high value products (e.g. monitors, laptops) to increase AOV.
 - **Reassess Bose soundport and iPhone** and decide on whether to improve their positioning and marketing  or phase out if performance does not improve.
 - **Resolve data gaps** by further investigation on missing refund data for 2022 as it limits visibility into product performance, refund analysis, inventory planning, and forecasting.